STAT545-UBC-hw-2018-19/hw02-rasiimwe/README.md

 ### Overview of assignment and dataset

 My [first assignment](https://github.com/STAT545-UBC-students/hw01-rasiimwe/blob/master/hw01_gapminder.md) on the gapminder dataset comprised of key functions required to explore a dataset before subsequent data analysis.
-In this assignment, most tasks were mostly inclined to the aplication of base R and lattice.
+In the first assignment, data exploration was mostly inclined to the aplication of base R and lattice.

-In this assignment I will heavily focus on the application of **dplyr**, an R package for data manipuation and **ggplot2**, an R package for creating elegant data visualisations using the "grammar of graphics".
+In this assignment I will heavily focus on the application of **dplyr**, an R package for data manipuation and **ggplot2**, an R package for creating elegant data visualizations using the "grammar of graphics".
 Both are available as [CRAN packages](https://cran.r-project.org/web/packages/available_packages_by_name.html)

 ---